axibase/atsd-use-cases/integrations/github/pr-report.md

 Modify the launch command to include legitimate information:

-* The `ORGANIZATION` variable specifies the case-sensitive name of the organization to monitor.
+* The `ORGANIZATION` variable specifies the case-sensitive name of the organization on GitHub to monitor.
-* Specify `TOKEN` variable as [GitHub OAuth token](#generate-oauth-access-token), generated in GitHub.
+* Specify the `TOKEN` variable as [GitHub OAuth token](#generate-oauth-access-token), generated in GitHub.
 * The `SUBSCRIBERS` variable contains the comma-separated list of email addresses subscribed to the daily report.
 * Bind `mail.properties` file via `volume`.